image of 2 pcitures from the print your own dinosaur adventure mini book

 10. The FurFins and the Mermaid Wedding by Alison Ritchie—

 This an adorable book featuring mermaids and furfins, a cute little animal with a mermaid tail.
 Today the mermaid princess is getting married and furfins are so excited!
-When distaff strikes and the cake goes missing, the furfins have to find it!
+When distaster strikes and the cake goes missing, the furfins have to find it!
 On the way they learn a valuable lesson about making sure everyone feels included.

 "Pearl"